panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2022-08-31-PMC/2022-08-31-PMC_Meeting.md

 Agenda
 ------

-1. Continuation of PaNOSC, [document](https://docs.google.com/document/d/1NmeKcYLfTtuGPnl1xoYgCeUYZuJMUWZk/edit?usp=sharing&ouid=107769201997330831191&rtpof=true&sd=true) shared by Andy 24/08/2022. **PLEASE UPDATE THE TABLE OF THE STATUS OF ADOPTED OUTCOMES BY YOUR FACILITY ON PAGE 6 **
+1. Continuation of PaNOSC, [document](https://docs.google.com/document/d/1NmeKcYLfTtuGPnl1xoYgCeUYZuJMUWZk/edit?usp=sharing&ouid=107769201997330831191&rtpof=true&sd=true) shared by Andy 24/08/2022.

+   TODO: **PLEASE UPDATE THE TABLE OF THE STATUS OF ADOPTED OUTCOMES BY YOUR FACILITY ON PAGE 6**

 2. PaNOSC closing event - where and when?